fredericvergnaud/lame/README.md

  **Execution**

-L@ME is delivered as a JAVA.jar executable file (until better...)
+L@ME is delivered as a JAVA .jar executable file (until better...)

 * Execute with the default memory value of the JVM (Java Virtual Machine) set to 256 MB